 Possibly Effective for

 Possibly Ineffective for

-- Pain.
-Taking D-phenylalanine by mouth does not need to reduce pain.
+- Chronic pain.
+Taking D-phenylalanine by mouth does not seem to reduce pain.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Phenylalanine is LIKELY SAFE when consumed in amounts commonly found in foods by pregnant women who have normal phenylalanine levels.
-However, having too much phenylalanine in the mother's system during pregnancy can increase the chances of birth defects.
-The risk for facial defects is highest at weeks 10-14, nervous system and growth defects between 3-16 weeks, and heart defects at 3-8 weeks.
-For women who process phenylalanine normally and have normal levels, it is probably fine to get the amount of phenylalanine found in food, but not in higher doses.
-Do not take supplements.
-For women who have high levels of phenylalanine, even normal food amounts are UNSAFE.
-Additionally, experts recommend a low phenylalanine diet for at least 20 weeks before getting pregnant.
+When applied to the skin: Phenylalanine cream is possibly safe when used short-term.
+Pregnancy: L-phenylalanine is commonly consumed in foods.
+But having too much phenylalanine during pregnancy can increase the chance of birth defects.
+For patients who process phenylalanine normally and have normal levels, it is fine to consume phenylalanine in typical food amounts, but supplements containing phenylalanine should be avoided.
+For pregnant patients who have high levels of phenylalanine, such as those with a condition called phenylketonuria (PKU), even normal food amounts are unsafe.
+For these patients, experts recommend a low phenylalanine diet for at least 20 weeks before getting pregnant.
 This should reduce the risk of birth defects.

 Do not take this combination

 Phenylalanine can increase a chemical in the body called tyramine.
 Large amounts of tyramine can cause high blood pressure.
 Some medications used for depression stop the body from breaking down tyramine.
 This can cause there to be too much tyramine and lead to dangerously high blood pressure.

 Some common MAOIs include phenelzine (Nardil), selegiline (Zelapar), and tranylcypromine (Parnate).

 Phenylalanine might decrease how much baclofen the body absorbs.
 This might decrease the effects of baclofen.